b---c/oauth-token-bff/main.md

 # IANA Considerations {#IANA}

-  TODO endpoitns registration, is it here?
+  TODO endpoints registration, is it here?

 # Security Considerations {#Security}

 The simplicity of the described pattern notwithstanding, there are a number of important considerations that frontend, backend and SDK implementers should keep in mind while implementing this approach.

-## Frontends should not cache access tokens in local storage
+## Frontend should not cache access tokens in local storage

-Part of the reason for which the pattern here described was devised is to help application developers to limit the attack surface of their code excuting in the user agent.
+Part of the reason for which the pattern here described was devised is to help application developers to limit the attack surface of their code executing in the user agent.
 Access tokens SHOULD NOT be saved in local storage: they SHOULD be kept in memory, and retrieved anew when necessary from the backend following (#requestingAT).

 ## Mismatch between security characteristics of token requestor and API caller

 Some authorization servers might express in their access tokens whether the client obtaining it authenticated itself, or it behaved as a public client.
 Resource servers might rely on that information to infer the nature and security characteristics of the application presenting the access token to them, and use that to drive authorization decisions (eg only applow certain operations if the caller is a confidential client).
 The pattern described here obtains an access token thru the backend, a confidential client, but the access token is ultimately used by code executing in a far less secure environment.
-Resource servers knowing that their clients will use this pattern SHOULD refrain from using the client authentication tupe as a factor in authorization decision, or, whenever possible, should use whatever extensions the authorization server of choice offers to signal that the requested access tokens will not be used by a confidential client.
+Resource servers knowing that their clients will use this pattern SHOULD refrain from using the client authentication type as a factor in authorization decision, or, whenever possible, should use whatever extensions the authorization server of choice offers to signal that the requested access tokens will not be used by a confidential client.
 As there are no standards to express in an access token the nature of the client authentication used in obtaining the token itself, this document does not provide a specific mechanism to influence the authorization server and leaves the task, in the rare cases it might be necessary, to individual implementations.

 ## Mismatch between scopes in a request vs cached tokens